oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 #### Prerequisites
 This lab assumes you went through Lab 4.

-## Lab 5: Migrate to OKV in 5 easy steps
 ### Task 1: Prepare OKV for the incoming database

 1. Login to Key Vault as user **KVEPADMIN**